xenify-io/litepaper/README.md

 ## ♦️ Scenario 1: User burns during Hour-1 of a cycle

-  - Let’s say you decide to burn 10,000 batches valued at $5,000 during the first hour of the daily cycle.
-Taking into account that the Batch Coefficient (BC) during the first hour of a cycle is 0.00005 and the Burn Fee Coefficient (FC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as $1,250.
+  - Let’s say you decide to burn 10,000 batches during the first hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
+Taking into account that the Batch Coefficient (BC) during the first hour of a cycle is 0.00005 and the Time Coefficient (FC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as 250 BNB.

 <br>

 $$
-BF = (0.5 \times 5,000) \times (1 - (10,000 \times 0.00005)) = $1,250
+BF = (0.5 \times 1,000) \times (1 - (10,000 \times 0.00005)) = 250 BNB
 $$

 <br>